555Viktor/etch-a-sketch/README.md

    - **Fill Background**: Change the background color of the grid.

 ## Acknowledgements
 This project was built as part of **The Odin Project**'s curriculum, which provided the foundational knowledge needed to develop this app.
-Big thanks to The Odin Project for the valuable learning resources.
+Big thanks to The Odin Project!